Bellinger's grand slam propels Dodgers past Giants 5-1 - WHIZ News

 TRAINER’S ROOM

-Giants: Tommy LaStella (Covid) went 1 for 3 in the first game of a rehab assignment with Triple-A Sacramento.
+Giants: Tommy LaStella (COVID=19) went 1 for 3 in the first game of a rehab assignment with Triple-A Sacramento.

 UP NEXT